rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 **Improvement in the future**

+A few things that I can improve in the future are:
-- Implementing more robust and real login and signin function
+- Implementing more robust and real login and sign-in function
-- Adjusting the UI for responsive design across devices
+- Adjusting the UI for responsive design across all devices
-- Implementing Like and Share functions
+- Adding Like and Share functions
+- Implementing comment section under the recipe - when others try out the recipe, they can leave the comment

 ## Work Hours Log